OCA/l10n-usa/account_banking_ach_discount/README.rst

 -  Go to *Accounting > Configuration > Payment Terms*
 -  Create or select a payment term
 -  Activate the discounts options
--  On a line, set the discount percentage and number of days
+-  Set the discount percentage and number of days

 Payment Modes
 -------------